Role-based training

 Critical Knowledge FAQs

-Developed by NIST, the NICE Framework includes seven categories of cybersecurity-related competencies.
-The Critical Knowledge curriculum was developed by Cybervista based on the NICE Framework in addition to proprietary research in collaboration with multiple organizations.
-The curriculum is structured to best facilitate learning for people who have various backgrounds in cybersecurity.
+• Developed by NIST, the NICE Framework includes seven categories of cybersecurity-related competencies.
+While not directly correlated to the NICE Framework, the Critical Knowledge curriculum was developed by N2K with proprietary research in collaboration with multiple organizations to best facilitate learning for people who have various backgrounds in cybersecurity.
 The result is a detailed taxonomy outlining key knowledge, skills, abilities, and tasks (KSATs) and a clear training methodology for actual cybersecurity job roles.